ioet/ioet-feature-flag/README.md

 print(body)
 ```

-You can also toggle between function calls, like this:
+You can also toggle between function calls without sending context, like this:
 ```python
 def gen_one_pokedex():
   # Let's imagine that this is actually an API call and